kokkos/kokkos-tools/README.md

 ## General Usage

 To use one of the tools you have to compile it, which will generate a dynamic library.
 Before executing the Kokkos application you then have to set the environment variable `KOKKOS_TOOLS_LIBS` to point to the dynamic library.
-Many of the tools will produce an output file that uses the hostname as well as the process id as part of the filename.

 CMake and Makefiles are supported for building Kokkos Tools.
 The following provides instructions for both.